-Transcription of a lecture given at the Constellations Symposium, at the Technische Universität Dresden: A polemic on the poet’s role in the society of the statistical age, and on the western canon’s necessity to our current technological world.
+Transcription of a lecture given at the Constellations Symposium, at the Technische Universität Dresden, by the poet Dimitri Kaufman, who happens to be one of the editors of this magazine.
+It is a polemic on the poet’s role in the society of the statistical age, and on the Western canon’s necessity to our increasingly technological world.

 Please forgive me for I will play devil’s advocate.